dcamper/terraform-azurerm-hpcc-storage/README.md

 	1. **Recommended:**  Create a `terraform.tfvars` file containing the values for each option, invoke `terraform apply`, then enter `yes` at the final prompt to begin building the storage account.
 The easiest way to do that is to copy the sample file and then edit the copy:
 		* `cp examples/sample.tfvars terraform.tfvars`
 	1. Use -var arguments on the command line when executing the terraform tool to set each of the values found in the .tfvars file.
 This method is useful if you are driving the creation of the cluster from a script.
+1. If you are attaching this Terraform module to an existing storage account, you should run `terraform apply --refresh-only` in order for Terraform to populate the local state file with information about your existing configration.
+Afterwards, you should use `terraform plan` to ensure that it makes only the appropriate updates and does not destroy any resources unnecessarily.

 Several items are shown at the end of a successful deployment:
 * The Azure subscription ID under which these resources were created.